vdblm/Do-PFN/README.md

-# Do-PFN
+# Do-PFN  🔨🔍🚀

-Attached is the code supporting the NeurIPS submission "Do-PFN: In-Context Learning for Causal Effect Estimation"
+Attached is the code supporting "Do-PFN: In-Context Learning for Causal Effect Estimation".
+Do-PFN is a pre-trained transformer for causal inference, trained to predict conditional interventional distributions from observational data alone.

 ### Installation